Conflict / Asia-Pacific

 Proxy Network

-Chinese maritime militia provides deniable coercive presence and conducts vessel harassment, ramming.
+Chinese maritime militia provides deniable coercive presence at Second Thomas Shoal and Scarborough Shoal.

-Chinese-linked fishing fleets extend coercion through mass presence operations and alleged environmental disruption.
+Chinese-linked fishing fleets extend coercion through mass presence operations and alleged environmental disruption across contested EEZ zones.

-Philippine Coast Guard serves as Manila's frontline maritime enforcement and resupply shield, absorbing direct confrontation to preserve naval deniability.
+Philippine Coast Guard serves as Manila's frontline maritime enforcement and resupply shield, absorbing direct friction to keep the AFP at arm's length.

-Taiwan Coast Guard is asserting armed interdiction capacity around Itu Aba, adding a fourth claimant's enforcement layer to the contested maritime space.
+Taiwan Coast Guard is asserting armed interdiction capacity around Itu Aba, adding a second non-PRC actor contesting the same maritime space.

 US provides treaty-based security guarantees to Philippines; Australia and Japan offer strategic backing